 What it is: Number of initial leads that convert to true sales opportunities.

 Why it matters: High lead to opportunity conversion rates indicate that activities at the beginning of your pipeline are working, while lower conversion rates indicate a need for improvement at these stages.

 What it is: Number of sales opportunities converting to closed sales.

-Why it matters: A high win rate shows that your sales team is effectively closing deals at the end of your pipeline.
-Conversely, low win rates show that prospects are losing interest before they convert to paying customers.
+Why it matters: A high win rate shows that your Sales team is effectively closing deals at the end of your pipeline.
+Conversely, low win rates show that prospects are losing interest.

 Pipeline value by stage

 What it is: The total value of deals in each separate stage of your pipeline.

 Why it matters: Pipeline value by stage helps you analyze whether deals are moving seamlessly along the pipeline and identify potential issues that need resolution (for example, if a high number of deals continually fall off at a particular stage, or if deals are getting bottlenecked by a certain sales activity).

 What it is: The total revenue earned over the lifetime of a single customer relationship (CLV) compared to the cost of acquiring each new customer (CAC).

 Why it matters: This number should always be greater than 1.
 If it isn’t, you’re spending more money to earn new customers than you’re earning from their actual business.